-What happens when you change jobs?
+What happens when you leave your job?

-When you change jobs before retirement (whether you resign, are dismissed or get retrenched), you will have a number of options regarding your existing retirement savings - (your member share).
+When you leave your job before retirement (whether you resign, are dismissed or get retrenched), you will have a number of options regarding your existing retirement savings - (your member share).

 Preserve your retirement savings